This story is by Emily Brady and was part of our 2017 Fall Writing Contest. You can find all the writing contest stories here.

 “Corn!”
 A shrill voice broke Eric’s thoughts.
 Miss Pennington was the fifth-grade teacher and always seemed in a hurry.
 “Corn!” she said again, stomping toward Eric on a pair of kitten-heeled shoes.
 She pushed a sharp breath through her teeth and said, “Eric!”

-He turned, smacking her across the chest with a rouge shuck.
+He turned, smacking her across the chest with a rogue shuck.
 “Sorry!”

 Miss Pennington grabbed him by a kernel, where she thought his shoulder must be, and pushed him toward the right wing of the stage where the rest of the class was huddled behind the curtain.